agrunes/SnowModel/README.md

 ###### <sup>2</sup> U.S. Geological Survey Colorado Water Science Center

 ##### This repository contains further developments to the SnowModel distributed model framework [(Liston and Elder, 2006; ](https://journals.ametsoc.org/view/journals/hydr/7/6/jhm548_1.xml) [Pflug et al., 2019))](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2018WR024632@10.1002/(ISSN)1944-7973.SNOWEX1).
-Here, the gravity drainage model developed by [Pflug et al. (2019)](https://github.com/jupflug/SnowModel/tree/master) is adjusted to include a calculation of the rain-snow threshold as a function of both T~air~ and RH, as well as the $\rho$-adjust parameter to adjust the densification rate of the snowpack, with the goal of improving model performance in warm, wet snow environments.
+Here, the gravity drainage model developed by [Pflug et al. (2019)](https://github.com/jupflug/SnowModel/tree/master) is adjusted to include a calculation of the rain-snow threshold as a function of both T<sub>air</sub> and RH, as well as the $\rho$-adjust parameter to adjust the densification rate of the snowpack, with the goal of improving model performance in warm, wet snow environments.

 ### Model developments from Pflug et al. 2019 version: